jeritex-labs/docs/source/includes/spot/_authentication.md

 Please make sure that your timestamp is in sync with our server time.
 You can use the [Server Time endpoint](/#check-server-time).

 <aside class="warning">
- Please make sure that the timestamp parameter adheres to the following rule: serverTime - recvWindow <= timestamp < serverTime + 1000; serverTime stands for Jeritex server time, which can be queried via the <a href='/#check-server-time'>Server Time endpoint.</a>
+ Please make sure that the timestamp parameter adheres to the following rule: serverTime - recvWindow <= timestamp < serverTime + 1000; serverTime stands for Jeritex server time, which can be queried via the <a href='#check-server-time'>Server Time endpoint.</a>
 </aside>

 ## Create A Request